modelica/ModelicaSpecification/RationaleMCP/0037/resolve-uri.md

 `resolveURI` accepts two kinds of URIs:
 - _file:///…_ — only allowing absolute _file_ URIs
-- _modelica:///…_ — any Modelica URI except the deprecated _host_ form
+- _modelica:…_ — any Modelica URI except the deprecated _host_ form

 The reason that relative file URIs are not supported by `resolveURI` is that the base URI would most naturally be the file in which the Modelica source code of the `resolveURI` expression is stored, but a Modelica tool is not required to store classes in a file system, so this also encourages the use of Modelica URIs to handle resources attached to a Modelica class.